The Challenge of Bacterial Spores

 I can’t go into all the details, but, suffice it to say, I believe the FSO framework can function easily within the current LACF regulations.
 For the FSO process to work for LACF products, one area of study that is going to be important is an understanding of how to quantify spore germination prevention.
 You may ask what do I mean by this?
 Currently, we understand that specific public health organisms of concern for shelf-stable foods can typically be prevented from germination if the pH is less than 4.6 or if the water activity is less than 0.85.
 However, we do not have a universally accepted understanding as to how to quantify this preventive control.
 As we learn about the mechanisms of growth and destruction, the expectation is that we will be able to quantify their control.
 This should then allow us to determine if a food product with a pH of 4.8, salt content of 2.0%, and a water activity of 0.94 will prevent the growth or germination of the pathogen of concern.
 The only way to determine this now is to conduct inoculation/incubation studies.

 Brown: The primary goal of the FSO model is to translate a risk level to a measure that the food processor can use to ensure the production of safe wholesome food.
 For commercially sterile products the primary microorganism of concern is C. botulinum and research is needed to understand the kinetics of bacterial spores destruction at various temperature and pressure.
-Knowledge of the kinetics of spore destruction is critical so that the processing Categories: Contamination Control: Microbiological; Food Types: Refrigerated/Frozen; Testing and Analysis: Microbiological
+Knowledge of the kinetics of spore destruction is critical so that the pr Categories: Contamination Control: Microbiological; Food Types: Refrigerated/Frozen; Testing and Analysis: Microbiological